So, will it rain during my vacation in Costa Rica?

 Weather In May

 May is the official start of the rainy season but just how much precipitation we get can vary widely.
-Costa Rica rainfall can come down very hard and yet be over very fast.
+Costa Rica rainfall can come down very hard and yet be over very fast, and you can see here how to remediate water damage.
 Or it can be a light sprinkling that lasts a lot longer, like a mist.
 Typically, it rains in the late afternoon or in the night.
 The biggest misconception is that rainy season means no sunshine.
 Uh uh.
 Even if it rains, the sun still makes its way out each day.
 Temperatures begin to return to the 80s, cooler again away from the beach areas.
 So, thats what the weather like in Costa Rica in May.

 Weather In June